delvallejonatan/ABM-C/README.md

+#"CRUD" on C
-#"CRUD" (Create / Retrieve / Update / Delete) on C
+An small console program that (Create / Retrieve / Update / Delete) coded on C